The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Results

 In the weak-coupling regime ${K/J\ll1}$, the lead-ring tunneling is slow compared to the dynamics inside the ring.
 In this regime, the condensate mostly populates the drain and source, leaving the ring nearly empty.
 As a result, the scattering due to on-site interaction $U$ has a negligible influence on the dynamics.

-The transfer rate through the ring is strongly influenced by interference, giving rise to regular patterns and a pronounced Aharonov-Bohm effect at ${\Phi=0}$ (Fig.\ref{CentralFigure}a,b,c).
 With increasing $\Phi$ the oscillation becomes faster and the ring populates, resulting in increased scattering and washed-out density oscillations.

-In the strong-coupling regime ${K/J\approx1}$, the lead-ring and the intra-ring dynamics are characterized by the same frequency and cannot be treated separately. \rev{We find that the crossover from weak to strong coupling regime is marked by the appearance of additional frequency modes in the time evolution of the density (see also supplementary material).
-Thus, in the strong coupling regime, we see a superposition of many oscillation frequencies, and after a short time} the condensate is evenly spread both in the leads and in the ring potential (Fig.\ref{CentralFigure}d,e,f).
-The density in the ring is large and particle scattering affects the dynamics by washing out the oscillations.
-Close to ${\Phi=0.5}$, the oscillation between source and drain slows down, especially for weak interaction, due to destructive interference.
+In the strong-coupling regime ${K/J\approx1}$, the lead-ring and the intra-ring dynamics are characterized by the same frequency and cannot be treated separately. \rev{Here, a superposition of many oscillation frequencies appears (see also supplementary material), and after a short time} the condensate is evenly spread both in leads and ring (Fig.\ref{CentralFigure}d,e,f).
+The density in the ring is large and scattering affects the dynamics by washing out the oscillations.
+Close to ${\Phi=0.5}$, the oscillations slow down, especially for weak interaction, due to destructive interference\cite{valiente2008two}. \revE{We studied the dynamics of the relative phase between source and drain: We find that relative phase displays similar dynamics as source and drain density (see supplemental materials).}

-\rev{For two atoms, the ring spectrum can be derived analytically \cite{valiente2008two} in terms of scattering (real valued relative quasi-momentum $k$) and bound states (imaginary $k$).
-The bound states have only half the flux quantum compared to single atoms (like Cooper-pairs) and therefore interfere constructively when propagating through the ring at the degeneracy point.
-For very weak interaction, the oscillations in a simplified model of a ring without leads can be calculated from the energy difference of bound and scattering states at the edge of the Brillouin zone.
-We find that the analytic results matches the main oscillation period of the full numerical calculation.}